-- Provides a structure and common reference to organizations to explore the full potential of the big data
+- Provide a structure and common reference to organizations to explore the full potential of big data.

-- Improves the approach to collecting, storing, managing, and sharing data; use data effectively for business purposes.
+- Improve the approach to collecting, storing, managing, and sharing data, and use data effectively for business purposes.

 - Perform advanced analytics to get better insights and make intelligent data-driven decisions.

-- Taps data from various sources and capture different types of data to find the best insights
+- Tap data from various sources and capture different types of data to find the best – and most useful – insights.

-- Facilitates advanced analytics through visualization, predictive analysis
+- Facilitate advanced analytics through visualization and predictive analysis.

 The big data framework consists of 6 important elements:

-- Big Data Functions: Functions involve assigning roles and responsibilities to an organization’s resources so that the best result can be obtained.
+Functions involve assigning roles and responsibilities to an organization’s resources so that the best results can be obtained.
 It covers the non-technical aspects of Big Data.

-- Big Data Algorithms: Working with statistics and algorithms forms the core of big data analysis, processing, and automation of tasks.
-Algorithms cover the technical aspects of handling big data, like getting insights and knowledge from data.
+Working with statistics and algorithms forms the core of big data analysis, processing, and automation of tasks.
+Algorithms cover the technical aspects of handling big data, like getting insights and knowledge from the data.

-- Big Data Processes: Following processes give a structure to the project and makes it easy to track goals on a day to day basis.
+These processes give a structure to the project and make it easy to track goals on a day-to-day basis.
 The process helps an organization focus on the business while following the best practices and measures.